ServiceTitan Reviews: Pros, Cons, and Criticisms (2026)

 ServiceTitan is a cloud-based field service management platform for growing teams in HVAC, plumbing, and electrical trades.
 It combines job scheduling, quoting, dispatching, payments, and mobile access into one system.

-ServiceTitan software aims to help contractors manage everything from the first customer call to the final invoice.
-It's used by thousands of HVAC, plumbing, and electrical contractors across the U.S., from small, family-owned shops to large regional service franchises.
+The platform handles everything from the first customer call to the final invoice.
+Thousands of HVAC, plumbing, and electrical contractors use it across the U.S., from family-owned shops to large regional franchises.

 ServiceTitan Pros and Cons